-What’s the path for teens and preteens once the Congressional hearings on social media wrap up?
-Ideas are likely to come from the transportation field.
-There will be talk about using guardrails to keep social media in its place and slow down users.
-And then there will be a push towards civic education and instruction.
+What’s the safe path for teens and preteens once the law suits and congressional hearings on social media wrap up?
+There will be talk about using guardrails to keep young kids offline.
+Some will say that content on social media should stay in its lane.
+Most of the fun metaphors will come from the transportation field.

-So, a provisional digital license/phone may sound suitable and it is something I have campaigned for over a number of years.
+A provisional digital license is something I have campaigned for as ‘DearSmartphone’.
 Before we let kids go online, they need to be fortified with targeted classroom instruction, parental guidance, and real-time experience- just like in driver’s education.
-Earning a phone is not automatic– kids commit to doing the homework and completing challenges before they are safe on their own.
+Earning a phone is not automatic– kids need to commit to the homework and complete challenges before they are safe online.

-As in motoring, it takes a decade or longer after a technology emerges for the instructional need to be recognized.
-It was not until 1932 that drivers education classes were taught in the U.S. For digital education, it has taken nearly 12 years after the initial iPhone for digital education to get mandated.
+There’s history to back this up.
+It takes a decade or more after a technology emerges for the instructional need to be recognized.
+It was not until 1932 that drivers education classes were taught in the U.S. In the case of digital education, it took nearly 12 years after the debut of the iPhone to get digital education on the boards.

 Curriculums:

-Today, just four states have a mandate for this: Texas, Delaware, New Jersey and California.
-In principle, California has begun the framework for a provisional license.
-It requires the state’s Instructional Quality Commission to slowly roll out a curriculum framework while considering how to incorporate media literacy content into English language arts, math, science, history and social science lessons.
+Currently, at least four states have a mandate to teach digital education in the public schools.
+These are Texas, Delaware, New Jersey and California.
+In California the state’s Instructional Quality Commission will slowly roll out a curriculum while considering how to incorporate media literacy into language arts, math, science, history and social science.

-But, if we are going to have an effective program in digital education, we might want to borrow some more ideas from driver’s education.
+But, if we are going to have an effective program in digital education, we might want to speed it up and borrow some more ideas from driver’s education.

-In the following table, I compare the two programs on some basics:
+In the following table, I drill down on the metaphors and compare the two programs on some basics:

 There are two significant differences.
 First, a curriculum is only useful when it reaches children at the right time/right age.
 For example, digital education requires an understanding of seeing and searching that is beyond the cognitive scope of very young children.
 There is considerable research from media studies indicating that young children cannot distinguish fact from fiction and are not fully aware of the persuasive nature of ads until ages eight or nine.
 This flies in the face of preschool and kindergarten instruction that is increasingly using ed-tech in the classroom.
 It is up to both teachers and parents to set guidelines for digital use and safety, not something that young children can be expected to do on their own.